Specifications for the organisation of the Micro Cup – World Championship –

 b.
 Official notice of race

-The ISAF-Standard Sailing Instructions well known as Appendix L shall be used.
+The WORLD SAILING-Standard Sailing Instructions well known as Appendix L shall be used.

 The Sailing Instructions shall be approved by the IMCCA representative before the registration on site starts.